Back pain cost the country 5 million working days a year.

 As many people already know the waiting list for physiotherapy appointments are already stretched and a lot of the time a patient is just get given exercises to do, till they can see a physiotherapist, but due to the pain can’t do the exercise.

 If your in pain you need to get help straight away, a simple thing as a starting point is ICE.
 Please make sure when you apply an Ice pack you have wrapped it in a tea towel, we don’t want you burning your skin, apply for 10- 15 minutes every 2-3 hours yes at the outset you may need painkillers to help, but they are not a long term solution.
-Folks Sports Massage was designed for this sort of intervention and a good Sports Injury Therapist can help.
+Folks Neuromuscular Injury Therapy was designed for this sort of intervention and a good Injury Therapist can help.

-I have found over my 23 years in this business that with early intervention, from Manipulation Massage dealing first with the injury, then the whole person, going onto light kinetic exercise , working with the client, has a more positive and beneficial result ,than giving them a list of exercise to do from a sheet of paper.
+I have found over the years in this business that with Early intervention, from Neuromuscular Manipulation, Injury Therapy and Dealing first with the injury, then the whole person, going onto light kinetic exercise , working with the client, has a more positive and beneficial result ,than giving them a list of exercise to do from a sheet of paper.

 Using cutting edge equipment to aid me, having both Medical and other Sport injury Colleagues, to call on for advice and if necessary, further treatment for the client, has also been beneficial.